vega/ts-api/Readme.md

 Here be 🐉.
 Work in progress 🚧.

-Generate APIs in programming languages (like [Altair](https://altair-viz.github.io/) for Python [vega-lite-api](https://github.com/vega/vega-lite-api) for JavaScript) from TypeScript typings.
+Generate APIs in programming languages (like [Altair](https://altair-viz.github.io/) for Python [vega-lite-api](https://github.com/vega/vega-lite-api) for JavaScript) from TypeScript types.

 ## Developers